Skip to main content

 Example 1

 A large school elected to release a teacher full time for 2 terms to review the school’s behaviour management plan in line with restorative practice.
-Professional development was provided for all teaching and support staff, and the plan was reviewed by senior management and the board of trustees.
+Professional development was provided for all teaching and support staff, and the plan was reviewed by senior management and the board.
 The plan was based around counselling using a ‘solve’ rather than a ‘blame’ approach.

 Example 2